LeoRiether/leoriether.github.io/content/posts/2024-06-06-the-relational-model-had-it-all-figured-out.md

 route -- it would be necessary to add a list of list of list of cells in the `GetTreeResponse`, unless there's another approach that's not equally bad and I'm missing.

 Where did I go wrong?
 Could I have prevented this?
-It was at this moment I realized..
+It was at this moment I realized...
 I literally saw [this video](https://www.youtube.com/watch?v=o9pEzgHorH0) yesterday and in the first minute, when the guy says "Flat is better than nested" when referring to a principle of the Zen of Python, I thought I understood what he meant, but now, only now I truly understood! **The problem above only arises because Branch is nested within the Tree message**!
 When making that decision, I implicitly required that Tree contained not only the current Branch, but everything a Branch would ever